eth-cscs/abcpy/doc/source/getting_started.rst

 As in the algorithms before, we now define summary statistics, distance, backend and kernel.
 We will skip the definitions that have not changed from the previous section.
 However, we would like to point out the difference in definition of the distance.

-Since we are now considering two hierarchical models, we need to define an overall distance on the two.
+Since we are now considering two observed datasets, we need to define an overall distance on the two.
 Here, we use the default distance provided in ABCpy.
-It uses the euclidean distance for each hierarchical model and corresponding data set seperatly.
-All distances are added, and the result is divided by the number of data sets given.
+It considers the euclidean distance for each observed data set and corresponding simulated data set seperatly, finally taking a mena over all the data sets.
 If you would like to implement a different distance measure on multiple data sets, check :ref:`Implementing a new Distance <implementations>`.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_multiple_models.py
     :language: python
     :lines: 38-39
     :dedent: 4

 We then parametrize the sampler and sample: